-ILR 293.
-Survey of Industrial and Labor Relations ILR 361.
-Job Analysis-Methods and Application ILR 520.
-Human Relations ILR 550.
-Labor Union History, Government, and Administration ILR 560.
-Personnel Administration ILR 570.
-Social Security and Protective Labor Legislation NATURE STUDY, SCIENCE EDUCATION, AND CONSERVATION EDUCATION...
-Opportunities are provided for qualified students to prepare for responsible positions in elementary schools, secondary schools, junior colleges, teachers' colleges and universities, and in state and federal departments as well as for positions outside the teaching profession.
-Courses are offered in appropriate subject matter, in teaching methods and materials, and in the literature of these fields.
+ILR 10.
+Introduction to Industrial and Labor Relations ILR 43.
+Labor Union Organization and Management ILR 44.
+Human Relations in Industry ILR 45.
+Personnel Management NATURE STUDY, SCIENCE EDUCATION, AND CONSERVATION EDUCATION. . . .
+Opportunities are provided for qualified students to prepare for responsible positions in elementary schools, secondary schools, junior colleges, teachers colleges and universities, and in state and federal departments as well as for positions outside the teaching profession.
+Courses are offered in appropriate subject matter, in teaching methods and materials and in the literature of these fields.
 Graduate work usually presupposes an adequate background in both the physical and the biological sciences.
 Cornell's rich tradition in the sciences and in science education has contributed to a unique development and unusually broad offerings in various fields of pure and applied science and in the teaching of these subjects.
 Principal Courses in Education:

 R.E.
 106. Outdoor Living R.E.
 107. The Teaching of Nature Study and Elementary School Science R.E.
 108. Field Natural History R.E.
 128. Methods of Teaching Science in Secondary Schools R.E.
 129. Practice in Teaching Science in Secondary Schools R.E.
 202. Nature Literature R.E.
-203. Research and Writing in Nature and Conservation Education R.E.
 205. The Teaching of Conservation R.E.
 207. Methods and Materials for the Teaching of Science in Secondary Schools R.E.
 209. The Development of Nature and Science Education in the United States R.E.
-226. Research in Science Teaching Special courses are offered in summer in teaching natural history in the field and in teaching science in different areas.
+226. Research in Science Teaching Special courses are offered in summer in Teaching Natural History in the Field and in teaching science in different areas.
 Related Courses in Education:

 R.E.
-211. Educational Psychology R.E.
-213. Psychology of Learning in the School Subjects R.E.
-241. The Preparation of Teachers for Normal Schools and Colleges R.E.
-243. Procedures and Techniques in Supervision R.E.
-251. Educational Measurement R.E.
-261. Fundamentals of Educational Organization and Administration R.E.
-276. Principles of Curriculum Building R.E.
-277. Seminar in Curriculum R.E.
-290. Rural Secondary Education Related Courses in Other Fields are chosen mostly from the following: Nutrition Agriculture Engineering Entomology Ornithology Astronomy Extension Teaching Paleontology Bacteriology Genetics Physics Biology Soils Geology Botany Wildlife Management Chemistry Limnology Conservation Meteorolgy Zoology SECONDARY EDUCATION . . .
+211. Educational Psychology

+R.E.
+213. Psychology of Learning in the School Subjects

+R.E.
+241. The Preparation of Teachers for Normal Schools and Colleges

+R.E.
+243. Procedures and Techniques in Supervision

+R.E.
+251. Educational Measurement

+R.E.
+261. Fundamentals of Educational Organization and Administration

+R.E.
+276. Principles of Curriculum Building

+R.E.
+277. Seminar in Curriculum

+R.E.
+290. Rural Secondary Education

+Related Courses in Other Fields: (such courses are chosen mostly from the following)

+Agriculture Entomology Ornithology

+Astronomy Genetics Paleontology

+Bacteriology Geology Physics

+Botany Limnology Soils

+Chemistry Meteorology Wildlife Management

+Engineering Nutrition Zoology

+RURAL AND SECONDARY EDUCATION . . .
 Education on the secondary school levels with its problems of organization, curriculum, functions, and relations with other levels of education is replete with challenges for trained leadership in those areas.
-With the appropriate undergraduate preparation the courses listed below should help persons to fit themselves for such positions as college teachers of secondary education, master teachers, principals, and supervisors.
-Those continuing their study in the teaching of any of the several fields of instruction will find the appropriate subject-matter course offerings in the Announcement of the Graduate School and the announcements of the several colleges.
+With the appropriate undergraduate preparation the courses listed below should help persons to fit themselves for such positions as: College teachers of secondary education, master teachers, principals, and supervisors.
+Those continuing their study in the teaching of any of the several fields of instruction will find the appropriate subject-matter course offerings in the Announcement of the Graduate School and the Announcements of the several colleges.

 Principal Courses in Education:

 R.E.
-215. Psychology of Adolescence R.E.
-218. Seminar in Educational Psychology R.E.
-244. Philosophy of Education R.E.
-251. Educational Measurement R.E.
-276. Principles of Curriculum Building R.E.
-277. Seminar in Curriculum Ed.
-281. Seminar in Student Personnel Administration - R.E.
-282. Educational and Vocational Guidance - R.E.
-295. Comparative Education - Ed.
-296. History of American Education - Ed.
-297. History of Education in the Modern Period - R.E.
-299. Seminar: Educational Research Procedures and Techniques - R.E.
-300. Special Studies; or Ed.
-500. Special Studies - R.E.
-401. Problems in Higher Education - Psych.
-618. Individual Differences - Psych.
-675. Seminar in Human Development and Behavior Those qualifying for principalships usually take:
+214. College Teaching

+R.E.
+251. Educational Measurement

+R.E.
+276. Principles of Curriculum Building

+R.E.
+277. Seminar in Curriculum

+Ed.
+281. Seminar in Student Personnel Administration

+R.E.
+282. Educational and Vocational Guidance

+R.E.
+300. Special Studies

+R.E.
+401. Problems in Higher Education

+Psych.
+618. Individual Differences

+Psych.
+675. Seminar in Human Development and Behavior

+Those qualifying for principalships usually take:

-- R.E.
-243. Procedures and Techniques in Supervision - R.E.
-261. Fundamentals of Educational Organization and Administration - R.E.
-262. The Secondary School Principalship - R.E.
-278. Seminar in Rural Secondary Education - R.E.
+R.E.
+243. Procedures and Techniques in Supervision R.E.
+261. Fundamentals of Educational Organization and Administration R.E.
+278. Seminar in Rural Secondary Education R.E.
 298. Seminar in Rural Educational Leadership Related Courses in Other Fields: